Skip to main content

 Organs: Removing, sorting and cleaning the edible organs as well as the utilitarian ones such as: brains for tanning the skin, the bladder for water bags and intestines for thread.

-Skin: Removing the skin, de-fleshing and preserving the skin for later and the making of hide glue
+Skin: Removing the skin, de-fleshing and preserving the skin until you can tan it as well as using the scraps to make hide glue.

 Meat: Removing the meat, what cuts are best suited to different uses.
 How to debone, make roasts, jerky and soup meat.
 Basic meat preservation.